Memorizing Short Texts To Learn Your Foreign Language Faster

 Why You Should Memorize Narrative Passages

-It’s not wrong to memorize vocabulary.
-Often you have to in order to make progress.
+For one thing, you often have to memorizing individual words in order to make progress towards fluency.
 I’m talking about language elements such as:

 By memorizing longer sentences, we are in effective memorizing individual words and at least one context in which they can be used.
 Having a sample context in mind for different words proves rather enabling.